-The foundation endeavours to have its range of supported publications reflect great breadth and diversity in terms of the artists represented, media, perspectives, periods, geography, gender, art forms, etc.
+The Foundation strives to ensure that supported publications reflect diversity and breadth in artistic practices, media, perspectives, periods, geography, gender, and art forms.

-The New Carlsberg Foundation supports publications that present Danish art in a global perspective as well as publications that present art from abroad, thereby giving Danish audiences insight into art’s global outlook.
+New Carlsberg Foundation supports both publications that present Danish art in a global perspective and those that introduce international art in Denmark, thereby offering Danish audiences insight into art’s global outlook.

 Who can apply?

-Museums, art centres, publishers, artists and others who publish publications in Denmark.
+Museums, art centres, publishers, artists and others who releases publications in Denmark.

 Application deadline